 - reducing the number of dust mites in your home; and

 - regularly cleaning floors, furniture, bedding and other surfaces.

-Champion Forest AC & Heating offers whole-house cleaner such as Trane, certified asthma and allergy-friendly, removes 99.9% of influenza a, and is up to 100 times more effective than 1 inch filters.
+Champion & Nash HVAC offers whole-house cleaner such as Trane, certified asthma and allergy-friendly, removes 99.9% of influenza a, and is up to 100 times more effective than 1 inch filters.
 We also offer Air Scrubber by Aerus that can reduce surface and airborne contaminants, reduction in flu-related dismissals, and reduction in cases of Staph.